Stopping Forged Email 1: SPF to the Rescue

 As you can imagine, the protections afforded by SPF are minimal.
-Most domains setup SPF weakly so that messages that fail SPF are not automatically flagged as invalid.
-From an attacker’s perspective, it all comes down to what sender email address (and domain) they are forging.
+Most domains set up SPF weakly so that messages that fail SPF are not automatically flagged as invalid.
+From an attacker’s perspective, it all comes down to what sender’s email address (and domain) they are forging.
 Can they pick an address to construct an email that you will trust that will make it past SPF?

-- If the sender address does not support SPF at all — the attacker is “all set”.
+- If the sender address does not support SPF, the attacker is “all set.”

-- If the attacker can send you a message from one of the servers authorized by the SPF for the domain, then the message will look legitimate.
-E.g. If the attacker signs up with the same email provider as that used by the forged domain, then s/he can send an email from those same servers authorized by SPF as “good” for the forged domain.
-This makes the attacker’s email look “Good” even if the forged domain’s SPF records are “strict”.
+- The message will look legitimate if the attacker can send you a message from one of the servers authorized by the SPF for the domain.
+E.g., if the attacker signs up with the same email provider used by the forged domain, they can send an email from those same servers authorized by SPF as “good” for the forged domain.
+This makes the attacker’s email look “Good” even if the forged domain’s SPF records are “strict.”

-- If the forged domain’s SPF records are weak and the attacker can’t use an authorized server to make the message look valid, then it doesn’t really matter — as SPF Failure won’t make their message look forged.
+- If the forged domain’s SPF records are weak and the attacker can’t use an authorized server to make the message look valid, it doesn’t matter, as SPF Failure won’t make their message look forged.

-If the attacker has a choice of addresses to forger to achieve his/her ends, then it is very likely that s/he can pick one that meets one of these 3 options.
+If the attacker has a choice of addresses to forger to achieve their ends, then it is very likely that they can pick one that meets one of these three options.

-Ok — so SPF by itself is clearly useful but no real protection against fraud.
+SPF by itself is helpful but no real protection against fraud.
 What do you do?

-A responsible domain owner who wants to protect his/her domain from forgeries and identify forged inbound email, takes additional steps which we shall discuss in future articles.
-These include use of DKIM, DMARC, and other message signature and isolation techniques.
+A responsible domain owner who wants to protect their domain from forgeries and identify forged inbound emails takes additional steps, which we shall discuss in future articles.
+These include using DKIM, DMARC, and other message signature and isolation techniques.